· By Will Harken

 The workflow is still unique though.
 You build songs in 30 second or 2 minute chunks.
 When it works, you get incredible control.
 When it doesn't, you waste hours generating garbage.

-Here's the thing - for one specific use case, Udio remains unbeatable: lyric swapping.
-If you need to change the lyrics of an existing song while keeping the melody and vibe intact, Udio is still my top pick with the remix and inpaint features.
+Here's the thing - for one specific use case, Udio remains unbeatable: vocal inpainting.
+If you need to change specific sections of an existing song while keeping the melody and vibe intact, Udio's remix and inpaint features are still my top pick.

-Speaking of which, if you want to experiment with lyric changes, check out ChangeLyric - my DIY tool for modifying song lyrics.
+Speaking of which, if you want to experiment with lyric changes, check out ChangeLyric - my DIY tool for modifying song lyrics without content restrictions.

 ElevenLabs: The Premium Option That's Playing It Safe